moslemajra85/knowlege_base_rag/README.md

 # Knowledge Base RAG Pipeline

-This project builds the first half of a Retrieval-Augmented Generation, or RAG, pipeline.
+This project is a small Retrieval-Augmented Generation, or RAG, pipeline built with Python, pandas, scikit-learn, and OpenAI.

-The code reads articles from a CSV file, splits long article text into smaller chunks, creates embeddings for each chunk using OpenAI, and stores the text chunks and their embeddings in a pandas DataFrame.
+The app reads article content from a CSV file, splits the text into chunks, creates embeddings for every chunk, retrieves the chunks most similar to a user question, and sends the retrieved context to `gpt-4o-mini` to generate an answer.

 ## Setup